HomeMy WebLinkAbout1987-04-07 - City Council - Worksession - AgendaREVISED -

 4) Community Development Block Grant, Year 12 Performance

-5) Report fran Mayor's Committee on the Homeless -Ramon Guajardo,
+5) Report from Mayor's Committee on the Homeless - Ramon Guajardo,

 Assistant City Manager and Dr. Bohl, Chairman (20 Min.)